-Nature, authority, and responsibility of the minister.
-Relation to the general church and community, methods of ministerial work, the conducting of church services, and general church administration.
+This course explores the nature, authority and responsibility of the minister.
+More specific topics include the minister's relation to the general curch and community, methods of ministerial work, the conducting of church services, and general church administration.
+Students will also be required to participate in Spiritual Formation groups that meet weekly during the chapel period.
 Students must have sophomore status to register for this course.
+Course Fee - \$50.